yunmiyoung/yunmiyoung.github.io/_pages/publications.md

 ## Working Papers

-**Yun, M.**, & Park, Y. "Disentangling Urbanization and Background Warming in Long-Term Surface Temperature Change: Evidence from a Decomposition Analysis of New Town Development" *(Under review)*
+**Yun, M.**, & Park, Y. "Disentangling Urbanization and Background Warming in Long-Term Surface Temperature Change: Evidence from a Decomposition Analysis of New Town Development" *(Under review at *ustainable Cities and Society)*

 **Yun, M.**, & Park, Y. "How Do Changes in 3D Urban Morphology Affect Building Carbon Emissions?
-The Moderating Role of Land Surface Temperature" *(Under review)*
+The Moderating Role of Land Surface Temperature" *(Working papers)*

 ---